-I have been dabbling into film photography for some time.
+I have been dabbling in film photography for some time.
 Here’s some shots from a mini-project I have on the people behind the researches done on the island.
-These photos were taken with some rangefinders and a variety of Rolleiflex twin lens cameras.
+These photos were taken with rangefinders and a variety of Rolleiflex twin lens cameras.
 For more photos, do check my Flickr page.

 La Cueva del Indio, Arecibo, Puerto Rico.
 The long stretch of sand along the eastern coast of Arecibo comes to a full stop as it meets the drab limestone terrain jutting out from the ocean.
 This limestone landmass appears like a calcified giant sea cucumber beached by the raging waves.
 By not refusing to budge, the sea carved lunar scars and little cenotes on its surface; some going down to as deep as 20-30 feet, eventually expanding to a three-chambered cave underneath.
 Often, if you move close enough, a gust of wind rushes out, a sigh from below, tender yet dangerous.
 The Tainos–prehistoric inhabitants of the island–called these sinkholes, xawei.

 La Cueva del Indio hides an extensive array of Taino petroglyphs.
 From the sharp grey surface above, the blades of which could easily slice through skin, we clambered down a vacant space, a mini-coliseum of smooth limestone.
 Fronting this space and separated by a few meters from the swirling tides is a falcon-like rock outcrop whose “eye” seemed omniscient.
 On the right of this “mini-coliseum” is the mouth of the cave where a 15-20 ft makeshift ladder is inclined deep into the cave for the visitors to reach the bottom.